Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

    |
 ```

-Why is it pointing at `>>`?
-We have a match on `>`.
+Why is it pointing at two greater than signs?
+We have a match on those already right?

 Well here's the problem with using tokens for our DSL.

-Rust considers `>>` to be a single token.
-Specifically it's a
+Rust considers two greater than signs to be a single token.

-"right shift" operator.
+Specifically it's a "right shift" operator.

 Tokens in Rust can be multiple characters.
-Here are our problem tokens and what they mean in
+Here are our problem tokens and what they mean in each language:
-each language:

 | token | Rust                         | Brain Fudge                        |
 |-------|------------------------------|------------------------------------|